bitcoin-sv/minerid-reference/README.md

   - `rpcPort`
   - `rpcUser`
   - `rpcPassword`
+- change authentication parameters:
+  - `enabled` which enables authentication checks on the api endpoints
+  - `jwtKey` the key used to generate the jwt

 If you need to change the settings dynamically from the environment variables, you overwrite them using the environment variable *NODE_CONFIG*.
 Such as this: